firasuke/awesome/README.md

 * [muslpi](https://github.com/repk/muslpi): CLFS (Cross Linux From Scratch) build system for raspberry pi using the musl libc

+* [mussel](https://github.com/firasuke/mussel): The shortest and fastest script available today to build working cross compilers that target musl libc

 * [mutiny](https://mutiny.red/): BSD-inspired Linux system and research project aiming to be a testbed for interesting system design, forward thinking design choices, minimalism, and fun computing

 * [myLinux](https://github.com/troglobit/myLinux): A small UNIX like OS for embedded systems

+* [natick](https://github.com/awlsomealex/natick): A research Linux Distribution
+based on the latest Linux Kernel, the BusyBox userland, and the musl C library

 * [nenuzhnix](https://github.com/tpimh/nenuzhnix): The most useless linux distro